collective-soundworks/soundworks-plugin-init/README.md

 ### Notes

-By default, the plugin only ships the logic dedicated to resuming a given `audioContext`, however user-defined features can be added for specific uses-cases (devicemotion permission, etc., see the [adding new features](#adding-new-features) section for more informations).
+By default, the plugin only ships the feature dedicated to resuming a given `audioContext`, however user-defined features can be added for specific uses-cases (devicemotion permission, etc., see the [adding new features](#adding-new-features) section for more informations).
 This `audio-context` definition also contains additional checks for weird quirks found in the wild (broken `sampleRate` on iOS, etc.).

 The plugin also tries to wakelock the device using the [nosleep.js](https://github.com/richtr/NoSleep.js/) library.